 My son spends a lot of time here.
 Starting next year, my daughter will too.
 It is where your child will grow up.
 Where they will learn how to look at the world.
 Where they will learn how to resolve conflict.
 Where they will learn about their identity.
 Where they will learn how to be a friend.
 It is a place, along with your church and your home, where your child will learn what it means to be human.

 For me, that place is Brook Hill.
 The kind of place that is getting harder and harder to find, and maybe you even have to go out of your way to get.
 The kind of place where kids get to be just that: kids.
 The kind of place where kids grow up and become the humans God has created them to be.

 If you’re ready to take the next step and learn more about Brook Hill, we’d love to talk to you!
-Start your application today or learn more by filling out our form at the link below.
+Learn more by filling out our form below.
 Our admissions office will reach out to you!

 (Boarding School: Grades 8-12) (Lower School: Grades PK-5) (Middle/Upper School: Grades 6-12)